giggio/container_mqtt_home_assistant/README.md

-# Docker Status MQTT
+# Container Status MQTT Home Assistant

-This app will report the status of all your Docker containers to MQTT.
+This app will report the status of all your containers to MQTT.

 It is designed to work with the protocols of Home Assistant's MQTT integration.